Deltares/dfm_tools/README.md

 --------
 - improve communication material:
 	- add variable units to plots in test bench
-	- improve his plots and tekal map plots
+	- improve his plots and tekal map plots, improve other plots
 	- put testdata and testoutput on github and create jupyter notebook instead of pptx?
 	- create overview of scripts and functions, including future location of missing features
 	- write documentation as comments and generate automatically? (at least add documentation as comments to functions so Spyder help window can display this)